 - Look inside cabinet drawers – even the ones at the top.

-- Check underneath blankets and bedding in case your hamster’s made a nest with them.
+- Check underneath blankets and bedding in case the hamster’s made a nest.

 - Look behind all appliances.
 You might need to use a torch for better visibility.